 Best known for their sturdy and stylish luggage, TUMI also makes a mean money clip.
 The polished metal gives it a sophisticated and shiny look, and the etched pattern across the front adds visual interest while also making it easier to grip the clip when it’s time to settle the bill.
 It’s sleek and stylish, which is everything a money clip should be.

 The most convenient way to carry around cash is in a money clip.
 M-Clip sells a variety of options at different price points, starting at $30, but their best money clips will last for years (if not decades) and will set you back about $130.
 Picking one is just a matter of preference and taste.
-Whatever design you go with (our personal favorite is the herringbone pattern), know that you’re assured great build quality and functionality.
+Whatever design you go with, know that you’re assured great build quality and functionality.
 It takes a lot to damage the solid stainless-steel frame.

 If you travel a lot, a passport wallet can be used to not only protect your passport but also organize your cards, cash and IDs.
 The advantage here is that by keeping all of your essentials together, you’ll have fewer things to keep track of — that means you’re less likely to leave your debit card at the coffee kiosk as you run to the gate.
 The main drawback here is space — passports are big, and so are passport wallets, so they’re not ideal for use as a daily driver.